There are many opportunities to combine the study of music at Peabody with other academic disciplines at Hopkins.

 Lessons and ensemble studies at Peabody are on a “space available” basis.
 There is an advantage to signing up early.
 For details, an information sheet entitled “How to Cross Register to Peabody” is available from your academic advisor’s office.

-Cross-registration information for Whiting School of Engineering.
+Cross-registration information for Krieger School of Arts and Sciences.

 Information on less formal options to study music at Hopkins—taking classes, arranging lessons, participating in chamber music, establishing a music minor, or simply attending concerts.